Postal Service governors back Louis DeJoy, say they are ‘thrilled’ with his performance

 Postal Service performance metrics are bouncing back from disruption from when DeJoy’s policies were implemented, Barger said.

-“When we saw some of the controversy, I thought some of the senate and house were catching us doing good,” Barger said.
+“When we saw some of the controversy, I thought some of the Senate and House were catching us doing good,” Barger said.

-As of the final week of August, on-time delivery rates remained worse than before DeJoy took office for first-class mail (down from more than 90 percent on-time, to just more than 85 percent) and periodicals (down from 80 percent to 75 percent), according to USPS data provided to Congress.
+As of the final week of August, on-time delivery rates remained worse than before DeJoy took office for first-class mail (down from more than 90 percent on-time, to just more than 85 percent) and periodicals (down from 80 percent to 75 percent), according to Postal Service data provided to Congress.
 Marketing mail on-time delivery rates returned to pre-DeJoy levels.